 Bachelor of Fine Arts, Drawing and Painting Georgia State University, Atlanta, GA

-The final paintings in their full realization are a story of my attempt to understand nonduality through seemingly dualistic processes: the juxtaposition of controlled actions with a calculable result through the use of photography, with a painting process that is non-linear and unpredictable.
-As the paints are poured, they flow and blend, react or crack, and make marks on their own, not only serving as an illustration of the microcosmic and macrocosmic vision of the universe, but also perhaps as a teacher of the essence of reality.
+The final paintings in their full realization are an attempt to illustrate balance through seemingly contradictory processes: the juxtaposition of a controlled, precise moment in time (the cyanotype), with a painting process that is non-linear and layered over many painting sessions.
+As the paints are poured, they flow and blend, react or crack, and make marks on their own, often serving as an illustration of the microcosmic and macrocosmic vision of the universe.
+The monochromatic black botanical pieces render both object and shadow as one, blurring the boundaries and perception of the two as unique to one another.
+They function as the "Yin" to the spontaneous, layered, "Yang" works.
+The ultimate hope for all of the work is to serve as a witness to and teacher of the essence of reality.